 Bugs are an annoying part of life in the summertime.

-You’ll be outside for a few hours, so pack that bug spray so you don’t feel like you’re actually in the jungle while watching “Jumanji: Welcome to the Jungle.”
+You’ll be outside for a few hours — whether you’re allowed to sit outside on your lawn chairs or even if it’s just with the windows rolled down — so pack that bug spray so you don’t feel like you’re actually in the jungle while watching “Jumanji: Welcome to the Jungle.”

 4. Pack Dinner, Snacks and Drinks

 One of the best parts of the drive-in is that you can bring your own food.
 Why spend $12 on movie-theater nachos when you can bring some chips and dip for less than half that?

 Some drive-ins have had to close concession stands due to social distancing restrictions — and relaxed their rules on outside food.
 Call before you go to ask if you can bring your own snacks.